How the IRS Evaluates 409A Valuations During Audits

 - State-level penalties

-How Startups Can Reduce 409A Audit Risk
+How Can Startups Reduce 409A Audit Risk?

 - Use a qualified, independent valuation provider